 - or oral estrogens.

-Most veterinarians will advise an ovariohysterectomy as a first form of approach to an unwanted canine pregnancy.
-If there is to be an intervention to solve the problem, then it might as well be one that simultaneously prevents the risk of future recidive.
+Most veterinarians will advise an ovariohysterectomy as the first form of approach to an unwanted canine pregnancy.
+If there is to be an intervention to solve the problem, then it might as well be one that simultaneously prevents the risk of future recidivism.

 Prostaglandin F2α is injected 3 times per day until all fetuses have been successfully expelled (controlled ecographically) — sometimes for as long as 14 days, but normally less.
 Association with an intravaginal prostaglandin will help reduce treatment time and secondary symptoms (nausea, diarrhea, restlessness, tremors).
 Doses must be under strict control, and the chances of overdosing are high.

 Must only be used up to 45 days into pregnancy.
 Injections are applied daily for the first 48h and then weekly for 2 weeks, totaling 4 applications.
 Bitches later than 20-30 days into their pregnancy may experience severe symptoms including fetal expulsion with blood loss, anorexia and mammary congestion.
 These tend to be quite expensive.

 Administered as pills, twice daily to effect (expulsion of all the fetuses) after day 30 of the pregnancy — can take more than 10 days.
 However, dexamethasone is a corticosteroid and owners must be warned about the risks of prolonged corticotherapy (immune system suppression, predisposition to infection, excess water intake and urination, restlessness, constant hunger) and if the dosage isn’t well adjusted, the dog may show signs of medically-induced Cushing’s disease.
 Bitches with pre-existing health conditions like diabetes or Cushing’s disease are not advised to undergo this type of treatment.

 Also to be used in the second half of the pregnancy.
 Alone or combined with prostaglandins for increased efficacy.
 Daily oral treatment is required and treatment continued until effect.